 Since 2013 the Centre organizes a Summer School with a view to offering an overview of the international and comparative law for the protection of cultural heritage to upper year undergraduates, Master’s degree students, PhD students from law and all other faculties, including art history, archaeology and anthropology, as well as to practitioners, non-specialists and art enthusiasts.

-En 2016, the Swiss Study Foundation invited the Art-Law Centre to organize a Summer school on art law , which took place at the Chateau de Bossey, from 4 to 10 september 2016
+En 2016, the Swiss Study Foundation invited the Art-Law Centre to organize a Summer academy on art law , which took place at the Chateau de Bossey, from 4 to 10 september 2016

 The Centre also regularly participates in teaching of art historians and in post-graduate education programmes in Switzerland and abroad.